 Magnesium sulphate (a.k.a.
-Epsom Salts, Sedlitz salt, and others) is a simple inorganic compound (MgSO4 - 7H2O) which has been used extensively - from at least the 1600s onwards - to treat a variety of medical conditions such as, , and many other conditions.
+Epsom Salts, Sedlitz salt, and others) is a simple inorganic compound (MgSO4 - 7H2O) which has been used extensively - from at least the 1600s onwards - to treat a wide variety of medical conditions such as, and .
 It's currently on the WHO's list of essential medicines.

 Further info : Drugs.com